 All gas and electric customers of Eversource have certain rights and responsibilities.
 This page explains how these apply to you, the customer.

-Please note, billing rights are also available in Spanish.
+Please note, billing rights are also in Spanish.

 PAYING YOUR BILL